 Fire behavior class was determined by combining predictions of flame length and crown fire activity following the Haul Chart (Figure 15-2).
 High to extreme fire behavior includes ember production that ignites additional fires away from the main fire and the movement of high-intensity fire from treetop to treetop.
-Such fires are extremely challenging if not impossible to control until winds die down and fuel moistures increase.
+Such fires are extremely challenging, if not impossible, to control until winds die down and fuel moistures increase.

-Many of the same areas that are exposed to high burn probabilities also are predicted to have high to extreme fire behavior - Along Icicle River, all around Lake Wenatchee and Leavenworth, east of Chumstick, and near

-Blewett Pass.
-There are other areas that are predicted to have this intense fire behavior, including the center of the Entiat valley, north and south of the middle of Lake Chelan, and up valley from Stehekin.
+Many of the same areas that are exposed to high burn probabilities are also predicted to have high to extreme fire behavior - Along Icicle River, all around Lake Wenatchee and Leavenworth, east of Chumstick, and near Blewett Pass.
+Other areas are predicted to have this intense fire behavior, including the center of the Entiat valley, north and south of the middle of Lake Chelan, and up valley from Stehekin.